Research

 • Accelerating TFHE implementation

-• Currently I an working on designing a hardware to accelerate TFHE’s implementation.
+• Currently I an working on designing a chiplet-based hardware accelerator for TFHE programmable bootstrapping.

 • Dataflow analysis and optimization of KeySwitching algorithm for Homomorphic encryption